eremeeveugene/CSSBattle/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
-- [ ] I have made corresponding changes to the documentation
+- [ ] Matches reference image pixel-perfectly
-- [ ] My changes generate no new warnings
+- [ ] Renders correctly in latest Chrome
-- [ ] I have added tests that prove my fix is effective or that my feature works

 ## Screenshots (if appropriate):